-Maunalaha Trail is a 3.8 mile lightly trafficked point-to-point trail located near Honolulu, HI that features beautiful wild flowers and is good for all skill levels.
+Maunalaha Trail is a 3.8 mile lightly trafficked loop trail located near Honolulu, HI that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash